WHAT IS

 Taking citrulline supplements is thought to improve athletic performance but studies have not shown this effect on well-trained athletes.
 Also, the supplement might impact the way certain drugs work in the body.
 It is therefore always recommended to seek advice from a doctor or health care professional.

 In conclusion, our citrulline levels impact many aspects of our mental and physical health.
-In order to make sure that your citrulline levels are balanced and steady, make sure to test your levels and to evaluate how you can make the right changes to rebalance your body and mind.
+To make sure that your citrulline levels are balanced and steady, make sure to test your levels and evaluate how you can make the right changes to rebalance your body and mind.

 Biomarkers